 Federal Direct Parent Loan for Undergraduate Students (PLUS): A federal loan program for parents of dependent undergraduate students (as defined by US Dept. of ED), offered through the Federal Direct Lending Program, offers a fixed annual interest rate established by the US Dept. of ED for loans disbursed after July 1, 2013.
 Parents may borrow up to the student's Cost of Attendance budget, minus all other aid accepted by the student.
 A loan origination fee (determined by the US Dept. of ED) is withheld from the loan proceeds at the time of disbursement to the student's billing account, as per US Dept. of ED guidelines.
-For PLUS loans disbursed after July 1, 2013, principal repayments may be deferred to six (6) months following the student's leaving school on a full-time basis.
-Interest will accrue immediately upon disbursement to the student's billing account.
+For PLUS loans disbursed after July 1, 2013, principal repayments may be deferred to six (6) months following the student's billing account.
 Eligibility is NOT based on Need, as defined by the US Dept. of ED.
 The PLUS loan application is the only application for this aid and is accessible online at www.StudentLoans.gov.